smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ## Alternatives considered

-Do the proxy needs to have all localized strings?
-This question arises because the supported languages are varied per app.
+Does sdl_java_suite library need to have all localized strings?
+This question is raised because the supported languages can be varied on the app.